-Long Gulch to Pioneer Cabin Loop is a 8.8 mile loop trail located near Sun Valley, ID that offers scenic views.
+Long Gulch to Pioneer Cabin Loop is a 8.8 mile loop trail located near Sun Valley, Idaho that offers scenic views.
 The trail is rated as difficult and primarily used for hiking and trail running.
 Dogs are also able to use this trail.

 Pioneer Cabin to Long Gulch Loop (#122 to #170): The trail to the Pioneer Cabin is one of the areas most popular hikes.
 It climbs through more than 23 switchbacks up a forested ridge and across a flower-decorated plateau to one of the best vistas in the valley.
 The cabin, situated at the brink of a steep drop into the North Fork of Hyndman basin, was modeled after alpine huts in Europe.
 It was built by the Sun Valley Company in 1938 to make skiing in the Pioneer Mountains more accessible for the Alpine Touring branch of the Ski School.
 Several of the dramatic peaks viewed from the cabin were named by the members of the Alpine Touring program for colleagues who were killed while serving in the 10th Mountain Division during World War II.